Quantized Coulomb branch of 4d $\mathcal{N}=2$ $Sp(N)$ gauge theory and spherical DAHA of $(C_N^{\vee}, C_N)$-type: Introduction

 This paper is organized as follows.
 In Section \ref{sec:section2}, we review the SUSY localization formula for BPS loop operators and its deformation quantization.
 The localization formula includes a contribution from the so-called monopole bubbling effect, which arises from the path integral over the moduli space of solutions to the Bogomol'nyi equation.
-In Section \ref{sec:monobub}, we review the evaluation of monopole bubbling in \(SU(N)\) gauge theory using branes in type IIB string theory.
-In Section \ref{sec:CCrank1}, we show that the algebra of loop operators in the \(Sp(1)\) gauge theory is isomorphic to the spherical DAHA of \((C^{\vee}_1, C_1)\)-type .
-In Section \ref{eq:CCNdaha}, we study the higher-rank case and show that the deformation quantization of loop operators agrees with elements in the polynomial representation of the spherical DAHA of \((C^{\vee}_N, C_N)\)-type .
-Finally, Section \ref{sec:summary} is devoted to a summary and discussion.
+In Section \ref{sec:monobub}, we review how monopole bubbling is evaluated in \(SU(2)\) gauge theory using branes in type IIB string theory.
+In Section \ref{sec:CCrank1}, we show that the algebra of loop operators in the \(Sp(1)\) gauge theory is isomorphic to the spherical DAHA of \((C^{\vee}_1, C_1)\)-type.
+In Section \ref{eq:CCNdaha}, we study the higher-rank case and show that the deformation quantization of loop operators agrees with elements of the polynomial representation of the spherical DAHA of \((C^{\vee}_N, C_N)\)-type.
+Finally, Section \ref{sec:summary} is devoted to summary and future directions.